What are the legal requirements to get married in Costa Rica?

 Two witnesses are required who are not immediately related to the bridal couple.

-The bride must wait at least 300 days after having been divorced or widowed
+The bride is from Costa Rica then she must wait at least 300 days after having been divorced or widowed before remarrying, or take a pregnancy test which is negative.

 How long do I have to be resident in Costa Rica before I can get married?

-There is no residency requirement to get married in Costa Rica.
+There are no residency requirements to get married in Costa Rica.

 Getting a marriage licence